-Students receive a digital guidebook with related fillable PDF handouts to use before and during the JA Inspire event.
-In addition to the student guidebook, information about your local JA Area's event will be available to you and your students.
+Students receive a guidebook with related fillable PDF handouts to use before and during the JA Inspire event.
+In addition to the student guidebook, information about your local JA Area's event will be available to to you and your students.

-You are the link between the learning preparation and the JA Inspire event.
+You are the link between the independent learning and the JA Inspire event.
 Review the student guidebook and handouts for all sessions.
 Learn as much as possible about your JA Area's event, participating companies, and scheduled speakers and webinars.

 In the first session, students take a Career Interest Inventory.
 Their results may enhance the success of the event by allowing students to explore their skills, interests, work priorities, and the employment outlook for specific jobs.
 Be prepared to assist with any questions related to the Career Interest Inventory, found on JA Here to Career: https://career.ja.org/cii.
-Note: To save the results of their Career Interest Inventory or save favorite careers, students must create an account on the site.
+Note: If students wish to save the results of their inventory or save favorite careers, they can create their own account on the site (not required).
 If students have an existing JA username and password, they can use it to log in.
 If your students will be attending a virtual JA Inspire event, the login provided for that event will only work for that event.